strategicmarket/apimachine/README.md

 3. Update configuration parameters
 4. start the app - npm run start

+Runs on port 3100

 The platform is configured to start a nodejs server and execute a sequence of tests using ava

 One of the tests in the sequence will fire an api request to the micromachine server.
-If the server us not running, the test will fail and terminate this nodejs process
+If the server is not running, the test will fail and terminate this nodejs process

+Postman can also be used to construct an api, ping port 3100, and reach the micromachine server.
+For examle

 ## License and Use
  [LICENSE](./LICENSE.txt)